Being a healthy weight during pregnancy reduces the risk of complications.

 You may have heard that being overweight in pregnancy increases some risks to you and your baby.
 It is important that you get the right support from the start to keep risks as low as possible.

 The reason this is so important is because being overweight in pregnancy increases the risk of miscarriage and stillbirth.
 It also makes it more likely you will have your baby early.
 You might have less choice about how you give birth – there is a higher chance of caesarean section.

 Your midwifery team will keep a closer eye on you to spot any problems early.
 They will talk to you and explain how you can minimise these risks.

-Although partners are not carrying a baby – expecting a baby can be a good time for both parents to think together about healthy eating and having an active lifestyle.
+Although partners are not carrying a baby – expecting a baby can be a good time for the family to think together about healthy eating and having an active lifestyle.

 If you feel worried and want more advice you can speak to your midwife.